-The OLT recognizes that it plays an important role in the province's housing supply and remains committed to principled and timely resolutions of the matters before the Tribunal.
-The investment will allow the Tribunal to schedule hearing events and issue decisions quicker and more efficiently than before and allow us to provide an even higher quality of service to Ontarians.
+The OLT recognizes that it plays an important role in the province's housing supply and remains committed to providing principled and timely resolutions of the matters before it.
+The investments will allow the Tribunal to schedule hearing events and issue decisions quicker and more efficiently than before and allow the OLT to provide an even higher quality of service to Ontarians.